| OUR CITY About

 WHAT YOU CAN DO

-Successfully challenging these projects depends on intervention by Board of Supervisors President London Breed.
+Successfully challenging these projects depends on intervention by the two district Board Supervisors for the Bayview and Treasure Island, Shamann Walton and Matt Dorsey.

-"Please make absolutely certain that Lennar's Hunters Point, Treasure Island, and Candlestick projects will not proceed until:
+"Please make absolutely certain that Lennar's Hunters Point, Treasure Island, Candlestick and Yerba Buena Island projects will not proceed until:

-3) supplemental environmental impact reports are done for these areas on their newly recognized higher susceptibility to sea level rise, tsunamis, and potential toxic and radioactive releases from earthquake liquefaction."
+4) supplemental environmental impact reports are done for these areas, to address the growing dangers of sea level rise, tsunamis, and toxic and radioactive releases from earthquake liquefaction."

 If you call during the weekend or evening, or get a recording, just leave your comment as voice mail.